chaoatic/amplimap-nf/README.md

 # amplimap-nf

-**AmpliMap** is a bioinformatic pipeline for mapping amplicon reads to a DNA database.
+**AmpliMap** is a bioinformatic pipeline for aligning amplicon reads to a DNA database.
 This pipeline is based on Nextflow.

 ## Getting started